PortCallOptimisation/port-call-event-format/Event_spec.md

 This specification is in active development, and comments from the port community are welcome.

-## MovementId, BerthVisitId and ServiceId
+## MovementId, BerthVisitId, ServiceId and OrganisationPortcallId

 The event system allows for three additional identifiers in addition to portcall id's:
 * Movement identifier: this identifies a movement, which is a ship traveling from one location to another inside a portcall
 * Berth visit identifier: this identifier a berth visit, which is a ship being alongside a single berth
 * Service identifier: this identifies a single service like bunkering
+* Organisation port call identifier: this identifier a visit, which is a ship its stay within a single harbour

 #### Justification